Production of Protons and Light Nuclei in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 3 GeV with the STAR Detector: Summary

 \section{Summary}

-We report the comprehensive measurement of protons ($p$) and light nuclei ($d$, $t$, $^{3}\mathrm{He}$, and $^{4}\mathrm{He}$) production from mid-rapidity to target rapidity in Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = \SI{3}{GeV} by the STAR experiment.
-The $p_{T}$ spectra, $dN/dy$, $\langle p_{T}\rangle$, particle yield ratios ($d/p$, $t/p$,$^{3}\mathrm{He}/p$, $^{4}\mathrm{He}/p$), and coalescence parameters ($B_2$, $B_3$) are presented as a function of rapidity and collision centrality.
+We report the comprehensive measurements of protons ($p$) and light nuclei ($d$, $t$, $^{3}\mathrm{He}$, and $^{4}\mathrm{He}$) production from mid-rapidity to target rapidity in Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = \SI{3}{GeV} by the STAR experiment.
+The transverse momentum $p_{T}$ spectra, integrated yield ($dN/dy$), mean transverse momentum ($\langle p_{T}\rangle$), particle yield ratios ($d/p$, $t/p$,$^{3}\mathrm{He}/p$, $^{4}\mathrm{He}/p$), and coalescence parameters ($B_2$, $B_3$) are presented as a function of rapidity and collision centrality.
 The 4$\pi$ yields are extracted based on the measured rapidity distributions of $dN/dy$.
 It is observed that the mid-rapidity $dN/dy$ of protons and light nuclei can be well described by the exponential dependence of the particle mass via the Boltzmann factor $e^{\left(m_{N}-\mu_{B}\right) / T}$~\cite{E864:1999zqh,Nagle:1996vp,DasGupta:1981xx}.
 The contributions from spectator fragmentations become more pronounced in peripheral collisions.
 The compound yield ratio $N_{p} \times N_{t} / N_{d}^{2}$ shows no centrality dependence for both mid-rapidity and target rapidity.
 Calculations of $N_{p} \times N_{t} / N_{d}^{2}$ from coalescence-based UrQMD and SMASH transport models show significant increasing trends from central to peripheral collisions, which fail to describe the experimental data~\cite{Sun:2018mqq,Zhao:2021dka}.
 Furthermore, the increasing trend of the yield ratio $N_p \times N_t / N_d^2$ at energies below \SI{4}{GeV}, which cannot be explained by thermal model or transport model calculations, suggests the presence of additional physics beyond the scope of these models.
-A recent AMPT calculation~\cite{Sun:2022cxp} incorporating a first-order phase transition can reproduce this increasing trend at low energies.
-The systematic measurements of the production of protons and light nuclei at \SI{3}{GeV} provide valuable insights into the production dynamics of light nuclei and our understanding of the QCD phase structure at high baryon denisty.
+A recent AMPT calculation~\cite{Sun:2022cxp} incorporating a first-order phase transition successfully reproduces this increasing trend at low energies.
+The systematic measurements of the production of protons and light nuclei at \SI{3}{GeV} provide valuable insights into the production dynamics of light nuclei and may potentially contribute to our understanding of the QCD phase structure at high baryon density.